redrs/Build-OLinuXino-LIME-image/README.md

 # Build-OLinuXino-LIME-image

-This is how to create a lightweight Debian image for the A20-OLINUXINO-LIME board.
+This is how to create a minimal Debian image for the A20-OLINUXINO-LIME board.

 ## Setup environment for compiling

 First install Debian (7) Wheezy (current stable) system (in VMware Workstation or Virtualbox etc) for building the image.

-###### install packages for building
+###### install packages needed for building
 ```
 sudo apt-get update
 sudo apt-get upgrade